benchristel/process-to-processes/src/preface.md

 (arrow diagram: information -> action -> results -> feedback -> information)

+Working this way is both joyful and productive.
 It sounds simple, but of course it isn't easy.
 In real organizations, the diagram often looks more like this:

 (arrow diagram: info -> triage -> miscommunication -> indecisiveness -> delays -> red tape -> action -> results? - - - > feedback? - - - > info; {politics, ego, fear} -> action)